ychengchong/SEC-Filing-Monitor/README.md

 # Market Pulse

-Market Pulse is an end-to-end SEC filing ingestion and summarisation pipeline built for **Part 2 — Trader Infrastructure Automation**.
+Market Pulse is an end-to-end SEC filing ingestion and summarisation pipeline built.
 It collects recent filings for Apple, Microsoft, and Tesla, converts the filing HTML into clean text, creates rule-based filing highlights, and displays the results in a Streamlit dashboard.

 ## Pipeline